jtyr/ansible-clone_yumrepo/README.md

 The above example clones the repos into `/srv/yumrepo` and distributes it via Nginx on port 80.
-It's possible to run the whole play again to update all repos or it's possible to update only a specific repo by specifying an extra variable `clone_yumrepo_limit` as shown bellow:
+It's possible to run the whole play again to update all repos or it's possible to update or remove only a specific repo by specifying an extra variable `clone_yumrepo_limit` as shown bellow:

 ```shell
 ansible-playbook -l myhost1 -i hosts -e '{ clone_yumrepo_limit: [ curator ] }' site.yaml